 A registration hold is any restriction that prevents registration.
 Many students will have a registration hold for advising and must meet with their academic advisor before registering.

 However, there are many holds that could prevent registration: financial holds, library holds, holds from Admissions for ACT scores or transfer transcripts.

-You should check WINS in your Personal Portfolio to be certain that you have cleared all holds for registration.
+You should check WINS in your Tasks area to be certain that you have cleared all holds for registration.

 You may choose to take up to 15 credits for S/NC.
 A grade of "S" indicates a "C" or better in the class.
-You will receive a grade of "NC" (no credit) if the work is equivalent to a D or F. In neither case will your grade affect your GPA.
-You cannot take a course for S/NC if the course is used for your major or minor or is a GENED Core course.
-(A few courses are only offered as S/NC)
+You will receive a grade of "NC" (no credit) if the work is equivalent to a "C-" or lower.
+In neither case will your grade affect your GPA.
+You should review the Satisfactory/No Credit policy and consult with an academic advisor before selecting: https://www.uww.edu/registrar/policies#satisfactory/no-credit-grade-basis.

-Although various units throughout the campus provide services for these populations, many of the targeted services for these students are offered in the Division of Academic Support Services (DASS).
-The division's motto is "serving students with potential; challenging students who are academically talented."
-Please access the website of DASS at http://www.uww.edu/acadsupport/.
+Although various units throughout the campus provide services for these populations, many of the targeted services for these students are offered in the office of Student Diversity, Engagement and Success (SDES).
+Programs offered within the office "encompass curricular and co-curriculuar experiences that champion student diversity, engagement, educational achievement and success".
+Please access the website of SDES at https://www.uww.edu/sdes.